ANCHARAN/YTSummarizer/README.md

 # YTSummarizer
-A app which takes the video id upto the "?" symbol of url and provides us thibnamils and notes.
+A app which takes the video url and provides us thibnamils and notes.
 You can access the app at Link - https://youtubevideosummary.streamlit.app/